Robert Munro November 5th, 2009

 Doug Ball —

-Temporary Assistant Professor, Department of Linguistics, Truman State University
+Assistant Professor of Linguistics, English & Linguistics Department, Truman State University

 Dissertation: Clause structure and argument realization in Tongan

 Senior Researcher in Linguistics, Department of Philosophy, Linguistics and Theory of Science, University of Gothenburg

 Dissertation: The logical and empirical foundations of Baker’s Paradox